tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_wikis.md

 	```
 	git add --all
 	```

+	Git doesn't track all files in the same folder where the invisible Git folder has been initialized.
+Git tracks modifications only for the files that have been "added" to Git.
+By selecting `--all`, you're adding all the files in the folder to Git.
+You could also type a specific file name here instead of `--all`.

+	{{warning}} Just use Git to track text files.
+Don't start tracking large binary files, especially audio or video files.
+Version control systems really can't handle that kind of format well. {{end}}

 4. See the changes set in your staging area:

 	```
 	git status
 	```

+	The staging area lists all the files that have been added to Git that you have modified in some way.

 5. Commit the changes: